 (2a) This rule applies only once: At the next regular session, every secondary seat of the Board and the Alternate Board – according to the number of their previous votes – will be new elected due to establish a rotating system.
 In case of a tie at the previous votes a decision is taken by drawing lot.

-(3) The Board is composed of: a) one Chairperson, b) one Vice-Chairperson, c) five additional Board Members
+(3) The Board is composed of: a) one Chairperson, b) one Vice-Chairperson, c) seven additional Board Members

 (4) The Board elects among the Board Members a) a Treasurer and b) a Chief of Administration c) a Chairperson or Vice-Chairperson if the seat became vacant No Board Member shall fulfil more than one office.

 (6) Other positions may be created by the Board.